kaiorafael/DevSecOpsDocker/README.md

 In summary, the scripts will

-1. Create basic infrastructure such as VPC, Subnets, SSH keys
+1. Create basic infrastructure such as VPC, Subnets, SSH keys, NAT Gateway, Load Balancer
 2. Launch optimized Docker image
 3. Hardening the OS and Docker application.